-Reasons Why Chickens Will Eat Their Own Eggs
+Reasons Why Chickens Eat Their Own Eggs

 So why does it happen?
 Well, let’s assume for the moment that you’ve done your homework, (which I’ll go over momentarily).
 And you still wind up with missing eggs or egg-eaters.
 I think the number one culprit is that an egg will accidentally get broken.
 And voila!
-Now there’s egg shell and egg yolk on the ground or in the nest.
+Now there’s both egg shell and yolk on the ground or in the nest.
 Chickens are naturally curious.
 They check out the ooey gooeyiness.
 And once the birds determine that the yellow gold inside is edible, they’re instantly hooked.

 Now, how would an egg accidentally break?
-Because, that’s important.
+Because that’s important.
 Sometimes, not always, but sometimes you can prevent egg breakages.

 Ways Eggs Will Break

-Explanations Why Backyard Birds Eat Their Eggs
+Other Reasons Why Chickens Eat Their Eggs

 - Not enough nesting boxes.
 Ideally, provide 1 nesting box per 4 hens.
 Because, if there aren’t enough boxes, the hens will crowd into the same box, and break eggs.